-5.0 Concluding Remarks
+5.0 CONCLUSION

-Nowadays, GIS is changing and becoming an integration of database management, powerful editing and realism visualization inherited from the advanced computing development.
-At present, 3D GIS mostly focus on the geometrical rather that the topological aspect.
-The above geometric approach of using set of polygons as polyhedron for the data structure is encouraging us to model a large volume of 3D spatial objects and managing them in a proper manner in a Geo-DBMS.
-At present, this could be done by the help of photogrammetry method which capable of capturing 3D data set in large area.
-Even though 3D spatial object modeled by the method stated above and manageable in Geo-DBMS, it still lack of real true 3D data type (3D volumetric) which can function in a proper 3D environment function such as validation, volume, length, intersection, overlap, etc (Alias et. al, 2002).
+Currently, GIS is changing and becoming an integration of database management, powerful editing and realism visualization cause by the advanced computing development.
+At current status, 3D GIS mostly focus on the geometrical rather that the topological aspect.
+The above geometric approach of using set of polygons as polyhedron for the data structure is encouraging us to model a large volume of 3D spatial objects and managing them in a proper manner in a Spatial geo-DBMS.
+This could be possibly done by the help of Light Detection and Ranging (LIDAR) technology and photogrammetry method which capable of capturing 3D data set in large area.
+Even though 3D spatial object modelled by the method stated above and manageable in Spatial geo-DBMS, it still lack of real true 3D data type (3D volumetric) which can function in a proper 3D environment function such as validation, volume, length, intersection, overlap, etc (Abdul-Rahman et. al, 2002).

-Our future works will be on how to use these data structure and manage the 3D spatial objects in a geo-DBMS.
-This will definitely relates to designing the geo-DBMS, spatial indexing and also the visualization with front-end application software.
+Our future works will be on how to use these data structure and manage the 3D spatial objects in a Spatial geo-DBMS.
+This will definitely relate to designing the Spatial geo-DBMS, spatial indexing and also the visualization with front-end application software.